botchagalupe/dirsync/Dirsync-Tool.md

 ```

-Once you have save the file with all the respective values filled out, you can specify the path of the file as a parameter when calling '-f' action of the tool.
+Once you have saved the file with all the respective values filled out, you can specify the path of the file as a parameter when calling '-f' action of the tool in order to load the LDAP configuration values into the database.

 ```